foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_gru.rst

  - ``in``, ``out``, ``prev_out``, ``weights_in``, ``weights_out`` and ``bias``
-   tensors must be valid (see :ref:`mli_tnsr_struc`) and satisfy data requirements of the used version of the kernel.
+   tensors must be valid (see :ref:`mli_tnsr_struc`) and satisfy data requirements of the selected version of the kernel.

  - ``tanh_lut`` and ``sigm_lut`` structures must be valid and prepared for hyperbolic tangent and sigmoid activation functions accordingly (see :ref:`lut_prot`).